 When you paint with your kids, you have to use tempera paint because it is toxic-free.
 Acrylic paints are less toxic and emit minimal odor compared to solvent-based paints, which are highly hazardous, and contain high levels of VOC (volatile organic compounds).

 Also, consider using a paintbrush rather than spray paint because the latter has higher risks to your safety on your glass painting.
 So, you need to wear a mask and gloves if you paint glass windows.

-To summarize, here is our comparison of washable, tempera, acrylic, and solvent-based type of paint.
-We also include the epoxy resin if you opt to use one.
+To summarize, here is a comparison of washable, tempera, acrylic, and solvent-based type of paint.
+I also included epoxy resin if you opt to use one:

 Type of Paint

 1. Arteza Glass Paint Set of 12 Classic Tones

 This Arteza paint product offers rich pigmented and uniform color.
 I like how it creates an array of glass and ceramic surfaces because of how the colors blend when painted on the glass.
 It brings art to life, and you can use this paint without leaving streaks behind.